Soulstar: Atari Jaguar CD version

-A port of Soulstar for the Atari Jaguar CD was also in development by Core Design and announced during the same time along with Soulstar X for the 32X.
-This version was set to feature the same pre-rendered sprites as with the 32X version but with reworked graphics compared to the Sega CD original, in addition to redone FMV sequences while retaining the same gameplay found on the original version, albeit at a faster frame rate.
+A port of Soulstar for the Atari Jaguar CD was in development by Core Design and announced at the same time as Soulstar X for the 32X.
+This version was set to feature the same pre-rendered sprites as the 32X version but with reworked graphics compared to the Sega CD original, in addition to redone FMV sequences, while retaining the same gameplay found on the original version, albeit at a faster frame rate.
 In a February 1995 interview by Atari Explorer Online with former Core Design employee Andrew Smith, he stated that work on the port was almost finished but not without the team coming across with issues found within the system's multi-chip architecture, in order to meet a strict time limit for completion.
-Andrew also said that they were open with the idea of porting the title to the Atari Jaguar, but suggesting that some elements would need to be omitted for a possible cartridge release, and that the idea would also need to be proven viable for Atari Corporation.
+Smith also said that they were open to the idea of porting the title to the Atari Jaguar, but suggested that some elements would need to be omitted for a cartridge release, and that the idea would also need to be proven viable to Atari Corporation.
 It was first shown during Spring ECTS '95 and was originally planned for a Q2 1995 release.

 Soulstar for the Jaguar CD was then showcased during E3 1995 along with Soulstar X, and now planned for an August/Q3 1995 release.
-Though internal documents from Atari Corp. listed the port as in development and later advertised to be launched in late 1995, the port was ultimately never released with no explanation given in regards to its cancellation.
-Although Andrew Smith stated that the company did have some titles from their catalog listed to be converted for the Jaguar, with Susan Lusty of Core Design stating at WCES '95 that both Swagman and Tomb Raider were planned to be released for the add-on, Core's PR manager Susie Hamilton later clarified in 1999 that Soulstar was their only title in development for the platform.
+Though internal documents from Atari Corp. listed the port as in development and later advertised to be launched in late 1995, the port was never released, with no explanation given in regards to its cancellation.
+Although Andrew Smith stated that the company did have some titles from their catalog listed to be converted for the Jaguar, with Susan Lusty of Core Design stating at WCES '95 that both Swagman and Tomb Raider were planned to be released for the add-on, Core's PR manager Susie Hamilton clarified in 1999 that Soulstar was their only title in development for the platform.

-An ISO image of a playable build of the Jaguar CD version was leaked sometime online, but gameplay is very prone to glitches and game-crashing bugs.
+An ISO image of a playable build of the Jaguar CD version was leaked online, but gameplay is very prone to glitches and game-crashing bugs.
 A bootleg copy of this version was seen running at the fan festival Jaguar Connexion 2005.
-In recent years, video game collector and community member Matt Smith has uploaded a full playthrough from an almost complete build of the Jaguar CD version on YouTube, with plans to be released online for download in the future.
+Video game collector and community member Matt Smith uploaded a full playthrough from an almost complete build of the Jaguar CD version on YouTube, with plans to be released online for download in the future.

 Reception

-Pre-release

-In their April 1994 issue, Electronic Gaming Monthly gave a positive remark to the game by stating that "fans of the Galaxy Force series of games will be pleased to see the creation of this great looking CD!".
-Dave Halverson of GameFan also gave positive remarks to the title.
-GamePro gave a positive remark to the game as well when it was showcased at WCES '94, praising the graphics, music and variety.